 Conseil d'Alliance Industrielle

-Lindsey (Ze Jing) Zhang is a second-year medical student at the University of Ottawa's Faculty of Medicine.
+Lindsey (Ze Jing) Zhang, BHSc is a second-year medical student at the University of Ottawa's Faculty of Medicine.
 Her journey into medical research began during her undergraduate program at McMaster University, where she led a scoping review on the stigma faced by patients with sickle cell disease (SCD) in emergency departments.
 Under the mentorship of Dr. Madeleine Verhovsek, Lindsey developed a deep understanding of the health inequities affecting SCD patients.
 This experience, coupled with her work with the Sickle Cell Awareness Group of Ontario, has fueled her passion for advocacy and patient support.

 Upon entering medical school, Lindsey developed a keen interest in Obstetrics & Gynecology (OB/GYN), drawn by the specialty's numerous advocacy opportunities related to women’s health.
 Under the supervision of Dr. Ann Malinowski, she aims to address unresolved health equity issues, particularly those affecting marginalized populations such as individuals with SCD.
 This award will enable her to explore these interests further while continuing her advocacy and career aspirations in OB/GYN.